Singularities of local models: Schubert varieties

 Finally, if $G=\on{SU}(V,q)$ is a unitary group, where $V$ is a $L$-vector space and $q\colon V \rightarrow L$ is a semi-regular $L$-hermitian form, we follow the implicit argument that had already been covered in \cite[Lemma 8.3]{Zhu14} for $p>2$, but now for all primes.
-Namely, we claim that the natural map of $K$-groups
+Namely, in \Cref{lem_unitary_inside_orthogonal} below, we will consider the natural map of $K$-groups

-factors through some $\on{SO}(_KV,r)$, where $_KV$ is $V$ regarded as a $K$-vector space and $r\colon {}_KV \rightarrow K$ is a certain non-degenerate quadratic form, whose existence is guaranteed by \Cref{lem_unitary_inside_orthogonal}.
-Notice this solves our problem of constructing a line bundle $\calL$ satisfying $c(\calL)=1$, since the determinant has a square root given by the Pfaffian, see \cite[Section 4.2]{BD91} and especially \cite[Section 4.2.16]{BD91} when $p=2$.
+where $_KV$ is $V$ regarded as a $K$-vector space, and construct a certain non-degenerate quadratic form $r\colon {}_KV \rightarrow K$ such that the above map factors through $\on{SO}(_KV,r)$.
+Notice this solves our problem of constructing a line bundle $\calL$ satisfying $c(\calL)=1$, since the determinant has a square root given by the Pfaffian, see \cite[Section 4.2]{BD91} and especially \cite[Section 4.2.16]{BD91} when $p=2$. \end{proof}